A visit to Immigration at Government Center Building B, Chaengwattana Road.

 Laksi, Bangkok 10210

-The 'new' location (since 2009) off the major Chaengwattana Road.
+The 'new' location (since 2009) is off the major Chaengwattana Road.
 We reached it by taking a taxi from the Moo Chit skytrain station.
 From there is is somewhat more than 10 kilometers by the major Rangsit-Vibvavadi road.
 Everybody who has been a while in Bangkok will know that road as the one leading to the old airport.
 Government Center Building B is located amongst a spread out cluster of government buildings, about 1 kilometer from the main road.
 There is a shuttle bus that seems to drive to most buildings in the large compound and likely to Chaeng Wattana Road itself (we did not try it).
 All the buildings around seem to be brand new, though the development of this area has not widely been talked about in the Thai media.

 Government Center Building B, at Chaeng Wattana Road Soi 7